 7. boil 4 to 5 cups of boiled water with some salt.

-9. add the spinach to this boiled water.
+9. immediately add the spinach leaves to this hot water.

 11. separately keep ice cold water ready. i added 10 to 12 ice cubes in 2 cups of water. alternatively you can use chilled water as well.

-12. with the help of tongs, remove the spinach and place them in the ice water bowl.
+12. after 2 to 3 minutes with the help of tongs, remove the spinach and place them in the ice water bowl.

 13. keep the spinach immersed in ice cold water for 2 to 3 minutes.